uptechteam/fe-cookbook/styling/styling approaches.md

 #### Styling

+> There are a different ways of styling, but preferrable is using **styled** function.

 * You can pass a style prop to a component to apply custom styles.
 For example:
 ```js
 <Button style={{ backgroundColor: 'blue', color: 'white' }}>Styled Button</Button>